 Teaching Professor in the History Department at Xavier University in Cincinnati, Ohio.
 He earned his Ph.D. from Northwestern University in 2003 and has written extensively on the Crow people and the Northern Great Plains, including “The Crow Indians and the Bozeman Trail” (1999) and Uniting the Tribes: The Rise and Fall of Pan-Indian Community on the Crow Reservation (2013), published by the University Press of Kansas.

+M.S.
 (1975) in Linguistics, Massachusetts Institute of Technology.
 Enrolled Tribal member in the Crow (Apsáalooke) Tribe.
-Author of (master’s thesis) Some Complement Constructions of the Crow Indian Language.
+Author of the master’s thesis Some Complement Constructions of the Crow Indian Language.
 Author of Music and Dance of the Crow Indians (1999), Baaanniile (The Direction of the Path of the People) (1986), and Apsáalooke Social and Family Structure (1995).
 Has been Department Head of Crow Studies and Social Studies at Little Big Horn College.
 He was Chairman of the Native American Studies program, Montana State University, Billings.
 Dale was also Crow Tribal historic preservation officer.
-Is a popular emcee/announcer on the Indian powwow circuit both nationwide (U.S. and Canada) and at home in Montana.
+He is a popular emcee and announcer on the Indian powwow circuit both nationwide and at home in Montana.